cepdnaclk/e19-CO225-Student-Result-Management-System/README.md

 4. Challenges in analyzing and reporting student performance.
 5. Limited support for decision-making processes.
 6. Security and privacy risks associated with manual handling of records.

+   Therefore this system includes easy course registration, seamless uploading of final grades by course coordinators, and student input for courses without uploaded results.
+The app calculates necessary grades for upcoming semesters and offers a ranking system based on student performance within their batch and field.

 Key Features
 ------------